nalej/docs/docs/organization/organization-1.md

 * **Organization info card**.
 Here you can see the most relevant information related to your company: name, address, contact email, number of members, default settings for the company's applications, and how may user roles are available.
   * Under the **Info** card we can find another one where there are more details about the default settings and the roles, and we can see and modify them.
 Also, there's a section for the billing information, which is read-only.
-* **Member list**.
+* **Users**.
 Here you can find all the members in your organization, with their information: name, role, phone and email, and what their actual position in the company is and where they are located.
 In the contextual menu (with the three vertical buttons) we can find some actions to do:
   * _User info_: this button shows the member card, and gives us the option of editing the user information (password included).
   * _Delete user_: here we can delete the user from the system.